rsn6/bash-shell/README.md

-# simple-shell
+# Bash Shell
-Linux Shell written in C
+Bash Shell written in C for use in Unix systems